PKU-Alignment/omnisafe/docs/source/foundations/notations.rst

             Matrix
             ^^^
-            Matrix, mathematical term.
-In mathematics, a matrix is a collection of complex or real numbers arranged in a rectangular array.
+            *Matrix* is a mathematical term that refers to a collection of numbers, whether real or complex, arranged in a rectangular array.

-            Similarly, we use a bold capital letter to denote matrix, e.g., :math:`\mathbf{A}=(a_{i,j})\in\mathbb{R}^{m\times n}`, and its :math:`(i,j)^{\text{th}}` element denoted as
+            In this tutorial, we will use bold capital letters to denote matrices, such as the following example:
+            :math:`\mathbf{A}=(a_{i,j})\in\mathbb{R}^{m\times n}`, and its :math:`(i,j)^{\text{th}}` element denoted as

             .. math:: \mathbf{A}[i,j]=:a_{i,j},